 - Add yourself to the AUTHORS.rst file in an alphabetical fashion.
-Every contribution is valuable and shall be credited. - If your change is noteworthy, add an entry to the changelog. - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't ever break backward compatibility.
-Although structlog follows semantic versioning, it is infrastructure people rely on and which isn't mustn't ever break by updating.
+Every contribution is valuable and shall be credited. - If your change is noteworthy, add an entry to the changelog. - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't ever break backward compatibility. structlog is an infrastructure library people rely on; therefore highest care must be put into avoiding breakage on updates.
 If it ever has to happen for higher reasons, structlog will follow the proven procedures of the Twisted project. - Always add tests and docs for your code.
 This is a hard rule; patches with missing tests or documentation won't be merged if a feature is not tested or documented, it doesn't exist. - Obey PEP 8 and PEP 257.
-Twisted-specific modules use CamelCase. - Write good commit messages. - Ideally, squash your commits, i.e. make your pull requests just one commit.
+Twisted-specific modules use CamelCase. - Write good commit messages.